DataDog/documentation/content/en/integrations/guide/cloud-foundry-setup.md

 ## Monitor your Cloud Foundry cluster

-There are two points of integration with Datadog, each of which achieves a different goal:
+There are three points of integration with Datadog, each of which achieves a different goal:

 - **Datadog Agent BOSH release** - Install the Datadog Agent on every node in your deployment to track system, network, and disk metrics.
 Enable any other Agent checks you wish.
-- **Datadog Cluster Agent BOSH release** - Install the Datadog Cluster Agent on a BOSH managed VM in your deployment to collect cluster-level and application-level metadata for improved tagging capabilities in your applications and containers.
+- **Datadog Cluster Agent BOSH release** - Deploy one Datadog Cluster Agent job.
+The job queries the CAPI and BBS API to collect cluster-level and application-level metadata to provide improved tagging capabilities in your applications and containers.
 - **Datadog Firehose Nozzle** - Deploy one or more Datadog Firehose Nozzle jobs.
 The jobs tap into your deployment's Loggregator Firehose and send all non-container metrics to Datadog.

 <div class="alert alert-warning">